All Episodes

 Police were begging to get in.

-Now, when you get shot, I think most people understand this, or you have a heart attack, you're having a stroke, you know, seconds makes all the difference in a lot of these cases.
+Now, when you get shot, I think most people understand this, or you have a heart attack, or you're having a stroke, you know, seconds makes all the difference in a lot of these cases.

-His son was the first person killed in the CHOP zone.
+His son was the first person killed in the chop zone.

-He's he's that's America's treasure.
+That's America's treasure.

 Those are our kids.